 The most dangerous roads in Mount Low

-6 crash black spots in Mount Low over the last 10 years, ranked by the number of people injured.
+6 crash black spots in Mount Low over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Mount Low ranks #228 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.